patrickcollins12/photon_angled_light/README.md

 - figure out how to build on netlify
 - test out defaults and disabled or slow wifi
 - party speed
+- Moved Particle Photon to CLI and VSCode
+- Set timeout on party mode
+- github push from vscode
+- More fun modes: white light dropping